 - Under Payment Interval Method, select Fixed Days of Month.

-- Principal Payment with % of Outstanding Principal After Last Disbursement
+- Principal Payment with % of Outstanding Principal After Last Disbursement.

-- Total Due Payment with % of Outstanding Principal Not Yet Due
+- Total Due Payment with % of Outstanding Principal Not Yet Due.

-- Select the Enable Billing Cycles checkbox.
+- Select Amount and one of these two options, then select the Enable Billing Cycles checkbox.